-Riparian Buffers (as shown in Table 2-2) are applied to riparian habitats, which include, streams, rivers, lakes and wetlands within the Project Footprint in which all shrub and herbaceous vegetation will be retained and all trees that do not violate Manitoba Hydro vegetation clearance requirements will be retained.
+Riparian Buffers (as shown in Table 2-2) are applied to riparian habitats within the Project Footprint in which all shrub and herbaceous vegetation will be retained and all trees that do not violate Manitoba

+Hydro vegetation clearance requirements will be retained.
 For slopes greater that 50% site investigation and prescription by MH Senior Environmental Assessment Officer is required.
-The Riparian Buffer is composed of two zones: a Management Zone (variable width based on Table 2-2) that allows equipment to conduct low disturbance clearing and a 7m Machine Free Zone which only allows reaching into zone with equipment but not entering the zone except at trail crossing (Figure 2-1).
+7 meter Machine free zones are work areas where restricted activities such as low disturbance clearing are permitted by reaching into zone with equipment but not entering the zone except at trail crossing.

+Table 2-2: Riparian Buffer Distances Based on Slope